-According to the Bureau of Labor Statistics (BLS), Washington’s healthcare administrators earned a median salary of $119,380 as of May 2020, which is about $15,000 more annually than the national median during this time.
-Early career professionals in the state earned about $93,840, which represents the 25th percentile, while experienced healthcare administration professionals here earned more than $153,330 during this time, which represents the 75th – 90th percentile.
+Washington’s healthcare administrators earn a median salary of $119,380 as of May 2020, which is about $15,000 more annually than the national median during this time.
+Early career professionals in the state earn about $93,840, which represents the 25th percentile, while experienced healthcare administration professionals here earn more than $153,330 during this time, which represents the 75th – 90th percentile.

 Ready to start your journey to a rewarding healthcare career?

 Get more information on Washington health administration degrees and certificates now by contacting the schools listed below.